shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 ## Software

 - For a base OS I used Raspbian Buster lite, with SSH enabled.
 - I opted for NTFS as the drive's file system.
-This makes it easy to transfer the disks to other machines, as NTFS is fairly widely supported now.
+This makes it easy to transfer the disks to other machines, including Windows.
 - For file sharing I used Samba.

 ## Setup